rust-lang/rfcs/text/0000-clippy-uno.md

 ## Compiler uplift

-The compiler has historically had a "no new lints" policy, partly with the desire that lints would incubate outside of Clippy.
+The compiler has historically had a "no new lints" policy, partly with the desire that lints would incubate outside of the compiler (so usually in Clippy).
 This feels like a good time to look into uplifting these lints.

 This RFC does not _yet_ propose lints to be uplifted, but the intention is that the RFC discussion will bring up lints that the community feels _should_ be uplifted and we can list them here.